-According to provisional results from the 2015/16 WARR survey, c.46% of all household waste produced in the NSROC region is recycled through collection and drop off services.
-An additional 5% of waste is recovered for recycling at an alternative waste treatment (AWT) facility, therefore approximately 51% of waste generated within the NSROC region is currently diverted from landfill.
-This leaves approximately 49% of the region's household waste disposed of by landfill (refer to Figure 4)Figure 4.
+According to provisional results from the 2015/16 WARR survey, approximately 50% of all household waste produced in the NSROC region is recycled from waste separated by residents at the kerbside.
+An additional 6% of waste is recovered for recycling at an alternative waste treatment (AWT) facility, which means that approximately 56% of waste generated within the NSROC region is currently diverted from landfill.
+This means approximately 44% of total household waste is disposed of at a landfill facility (refer to Figure 4)Figure 4.